New Ski and Snowboard Gear is in. Shop REI

 Acadia National Park

-Located in Maine, Acadia doesn’t require reservations for park entry (even though it’s one of the top 10 most visited national parks), but from May 22 through October 27, you need reservations to drive a vehicle up Cadillac Summit Road.
+Located in Maine, Acadia doesn’t require reservations for park entry (even though it’s one of the top 10 most visited national parks), but from late May through late October, you need reservations to drive a vehicle up Cadillac Summit Road.
 The road is closed in the winter.

 Vehicle reservation sales are tentatively set to open on a rolling basis 90 days in advance.
 Thirty percent are made available 90 days ahead of each date and the remaining 70% are released at 10:00 am two days ahead.